-St Vincent's has a long history of working with people with substance use disorders.
-The Sisters of Charity pioneered the first combined clinical and academic program for the treatment and study of alcohol dependence at St Vincent's Hospital in Melbourne in 1964 and at St Vincent's Hospital Sydney in 1971.
+St Vincent's Health Australia has a long history of working with people with substance use disorders.
+Its founders, the Sisters of Charity, pioneered the first combined clinical and academic program for the treatment and study of alcohol dependence at St Vincent's Hospital in Melbourne in 1964 and at St Vincent's Hospital Sydney in 1971.

 Our public hospitals are now recognised leaders in health service provision to people with substance use disorders.
-At St Vincent's Hospital Sydney, our services are: